JOIN LOGIN JOIN

 Zeratul Protoss StarCraft Miniature Unpainted Zeratul brings that unmistakable Protoss flair, wrapped in layered armor, flowing energy ribbons, and all the mysterious confidence you’d expect from the hero who’s spent decades jumping through wormholes and dodging Zerg.

-Playtesting The StarCraft Miniatures Game on the Table
+Playtesting the StarCraft Tabletop Miniatures Game

 Archon Playtesting StarCraft